usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 The assertion SHALL be validated including issuer verification, signature validation, and audience restriction.

+Conveyance of the assertion from the CSP to the subscriber as well as from the subscriber to the RP SHALL be made over an authenticated protected channel.

 ### 6.3.
 Assertion proxying

 In some implementations, a proxy takes in an assertion from the CSP and creates a derived assertion when interacting directly with the RP, acting as an intermediary between the subscriber, the CSP, and the RP.
 From the perspective of the true CSP, the proxy is a single RP.
 From the perspective of the true RPs, the proxy is a single CSP.
 (See section 4.1.4.)